-Lina Alsafadi is a Vice President of WTB.
-Born in Jordan, she has a four-year college degree in social studies and public administration.
+Lina Alsafadi is a former vice president of WTB.
+She was born in Jordan; she has a four-year college degree in social studies and public administration.
 She worked in management at Toys R Us and has three children.

-Betty Lamb is a President Emerita.
+Betty Lamb is a former president of WTB.
 She has a background in both Christianity and Judaism.
 She taught religious education in the Roman Catholic church for many years.
 Betty is now active at both Temple Adath Yeshurun and Temple Concord.
 She is currently a Vice-President of Temple Concord Sisterhood and sings in the choirs at both congregations.
-She is a Vice-President of the Syracuse Federation of Women’s Clubs and has been an active volunteer and board member of the Everson Museum Members’ Council and the Syracuse Sounds of Music Association.
+She is President of the Syracuse Federation of Women’s Clubs and has been an active volunteer and board member of the Everson Museum Members’ Council and the Syracuse Sounds of Music Association.
 She is retired from a career in retail and education.
 Betty spends summer months on Murray Isle in the Thousand Islands, where she is the Contract Postmaster and retiring Treasurer of the Murray Isle Association.
-Mother and grandmother of five, she recently became a great-grandmother and an Arbonne Independent Consultant.
+Mother and grandmother of five, she is a great-grandmother and an Arbonne Independent Consultant.

-Carol Lipson is an Emerita Professor of Writing and Rhetoric at Syracuse University and helps organize events specially for local SU Emeriti.
+Carol Lipson is a vice president of WTB.
+An Emerita Professor of Writing and Rhetoric at Syracuse University, she helps organize events for local SU Emeriti.
 She has held several positions with the Syracuse Friends of Chamber Music, including president, and currently is corresponding secretary and listserv manager.
 Carol has served in several leadership positions at Temple Adath Yeshurn, including as Vice President.
-She represents it on ACTS Leadership Council, and is a member of the ACTS Education Committee.
+She represents it on ACTS Leadership Council and is a member of the ACTS Education Committee.

-A former WTB president, Ann Eppinger Port, has worked for many years as a freelance medical writer and editor.
-Her ongoing interests include complementary and energy-based healing modalities; Jewish history, spirituality, and mystical traditions.
-She is a Reiki Master, a Psych-K practitioner, and a Literacy Volunteer.
-She and her husband Howard are the parents of two sons.
+A former WTB president, Ann Eppinger Port worked for many years as a freelance medical writer and editor.
+She is currently writing and editing literature on addiction and codependency for a worldwide Twelve Step fellowship and also serves on the board of that organization.
+Her ongoing interests include complementary and energy-based healing modalities and Jewish history, spirituality, and mystical traditions.
+She is a Reiki Master and has trained in Psych-K. She and her husband, Howard, have two adult sons and two young grandchildren.

 Cindy Rahrle is a Vice President of WTB.

 Danya Wellmon, a co-founder of WTB, is a retired medical technologist with the American Red Cross.
 She is the mother of three and lives in Dewitt.
 Danya bridges the Christian and Muslim traditions, as she grew up in a Methodist family but reverted to Islam in 1992.
-Danya served as a Vice-Chair of the Leadership Council of United Religions Initiative (URI) North America, which is under the auspices of the United Nations.
+Danya served as a Vice-Chair of the Leadership Council of United Religions Initiative (URI) North America, an NGO with consultative status with the United Nations Economic and Social Council.

 Betsy Wiggins, a co-founder of WTB, worked as a speech pathologist in Syracuse, primarily with patients who have had strokes.
 She spent much of her life in Georgia and worked for former President Jimmy Carter at the Carter Center.
 She served on the board of the North American Interfaith Network (NAIN) as Program Chair.